 Try acupuncture.
 Some acupuncturists are trained to work with pregnant women.
 Talk to your health care provider beforehand.

 Vitamin B6 (100 mg or less daily) has been shown to ease symptoms of morning sickness.
-Many doctors and midwives recommend trying it first before trying other medicine.
+Many health care providers recommend trying it first before trying other medicines.

 - The drug doxylamine (brand name Unisom) may be taken along with vitamin B6 to treat nausea and vomiting.
-Ask your health care provider before taking it.
+Ask your provider before taking it.